cdjq/DFRobot_DS323X/Python/RaspberryPi/README.md

   '''
   @brief check if rtc has been lost power
-  @return True means rtc was powered off before and need to reset time;False means rtc opearates well
+  @return True means rtc has lost power before and need to reset time;False means rtc opearates well
   '''
   def is_lost_power()